ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ### Update existing Tasks

-To update an existing task is similar to create a task.
-Receive `TaskDto` and find the corresponding entry by its id.
-Update the data using setter directly on entity.
-Exposed will update the changes at the end of the transaction.
+Updating an existing task is similar to creating a task.
+Like before, we'll receive a `TaskDto` from our request, along with `id` attribute in dto object, allowing us to find the corresponding database entry by its identifier.
+Once we find the record, we can update the data using the setter directly on the entity.
+Exposed has object tracking and will execute all updates at the end of the transaction scope.

 ```
 patch("/api/tasks") {